openshift/openshift-origin-design/designs/developer/add-44/Container-Image/Deploy-Image.md

 version: 4.4
 ---

-# Deploy Image - Usability Enhancments
+# Deploy Image - Usability Enhancements
 This page talks about the Import from git form.
 It has the following sub sections
 ## Image